 Mountain biking is not allowed within park boundaries but thrill seekers can get their fix on nearby downhill trails like Black Canyon, a fast and steep six-mile trail that descends over 2,700 feet from the top of Teton Pass into the town of Wilson.
 The Game Creek Loop in Jackson is a more traditional cross-country option, including endurance-testing switchbacks, ridgeline traverses and fast-and-flowy descents.

 Skiing and Snowboarding: Some of the world’s most well-known extreme skiers and riders have come out of the Tetons, and every year experts make the pilgrimage to Teton Village to see how they fare.
 However, if you want get away from the crowds and you’re willing to work for your turns, the park has some of the best and most accessible backcountry terrain in the country.
 Mellow gladed runs, technical ski-mountaineering descents and everything in between—you could spend decades skiing in the park and never run out of terrain.

 Photography: Scenic viewpoints in and out of the park make it easy to capture the beauty of the Tetons through a lens.
 Catch the golden fall foliage in front of a mountainous backdrop at the Oxbow Bend viewpoint along Highway 191 or head over to the town of Kelly for a zoomed out view of the jagged peaks with bison and elk wandering in the foreground.

 Note about wildlife: It’s important to appreciate the wildlife in Grand Teton National Park from a distance.
-The park service requires visitors to stay at least 100 feet away from all animals, and it’s imperative to avoid getting between mother and offspring.
+The park service requires visitors to stay at least 100 yards from bears and wolves and 25 yards from all other wildlife, and it’s imperative to avoid getting between mother and offspring.
 It is illegal to feed wildlife as this can cause them to become dependent on humans for food.